musale/musale-dev/content/thoughts/aoc19.md

 # Motivation

 I always like solving problems and this is a very nice place to practise my skills.
 This year, I would like to learn more concepts and I'm already liking this _AOC_.
-First, I'm liking the way [Jonathan Paulson's](https://www.youtube.com/channel/UCuWLIm0l4sDpEe28t41WITA/videos) videos.
-Precise and really nice to see.
+For starters, we have a lot of participation and people are streaming when they're solving the puzzles.
+I like the way [Jonathan Paulson's](https://www.youtube.com/channel/UCuWLIm0l4sDpEe28t41WITA/videos) videos are done.
+They are precise and really nice to see.
+He's fast too and that makes me want to look and think through a puzzle with his level of understanding and speed.
 I also like [Liz Fong-Jones'](https://www.twitch.tv/lizthegrey) _Go_ solutions.
 My solutions are over [here](https://github.com/musale/advent-of-code-2019).

 ## Day 9